taylorjain/hello-world/README.md

 # hello-world
 Learning what a repository is.
-I'm learning code to avoid a life of drugs, crime and prostitution - not my thing.
+I'm learning code to avoid a life of government influenced drugs, crime and prostitution - not my thing.